 When making art I can return.
 With people, sadly and so often, I sense their unease with my persistence.

 I feel the loss of less, my smaller moment with,

 Far from the crash of wave, the taste of salt, the scent of sea,

-In sight of land and sky alone I feel your loss of less,
+In sight of land and sky alone, I feel my loss, my less,

-The sail of wind, the wrench of rope, the strength of nature's hand,
+The sail in wind becalmed, the wrench of rope and strength of nature's hand, elsewhere,

-With less I feel my loss, as grit my time escapes, with solitary life, this wistful grain of sand.
+With less I feel my loss, as speck of grit my time escape, a wistful grain of microscopic sand.

 Music is organized sound that often has patterns we enjoy in the mind and body, that can appeal to our sense of beauty, and may trigger ideas and emotions.